a2sheppy/deepgram-tutorial/README.md

 In the error handler, we simply reject the promise with the `statusText` property.
 In a real-world application, of course, we'd do more than this, but it will do for this example.

+>_**Note:** The code on GitHub, as well as the deployed version of this example, also handles progress events to show a progress bar during the handling of the `XMLHttpRequest`.
+We'll ignore that here since it's just a user convenience._

 #### Sending the Request

 Finally, we open the request, configure it, and send it to the server.